mciepluc/cocotb-coverage/documentation/source/examples.rst

 | 101        | uppoer size limit for length based filtering       |
 +------------+----------------------------------------------------+

-If the packed is not filtered or opion to transmit packet on both interfaces is enabled, it is transmitted on interface 0.
+If the packet is not filtered or option to transmit packet on both interfaces is enabled, it is transmitted on interface 0.
-If the packed is filtered or opion to transmit packet on both interfaces is enabled, it is transmitted on interface 1.
+If the packet is filtered or option to transmit packet on both interfaces is enabled, it is transmitted on interface 1.

 The packet structure is as follows: